malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

         * People you met doing the job who inspired you
         * Related past experiences
 * Paragraph about job advert.
 Point by point, in order, say how you meet or almost meet the requirements not covered already.
 If possible, give examples.
+    * Start
         * "In terms of the requirements in the job interview,
+        * I would like to explain how my skills qualifications and experience match those advertised.
+First,..."
+    * Transition between points
+        * In terms of
+        * As for
+        * In addition
+        * The posting also mentions X, which
+        * As regards
+    * Experience/Skills you have
+        * "I have extensive experience in"
+        * "I have a strong background in"
+        * "I have regularly been asked to"
+        * While I ....I was responsible for
+        * At PLACE, I was asked to
+        * I did X for three months at PLACE
+    * Experience/Skills you don't quite have
         * "While I am not X, I do have similar/related experience from my time doing X"
         * "While I do not have experience doing X, I have spent time doing Y"
+    * Experience/Skills you don't have
-    * While I cannot use X at the moment, I am very keen to learn
+        * While I cannot use X at the moment, ...
+        * While I have never X'd, ...
+        * Although I do not X, ...
+        * ...
+I am very keen to learn
-    * Although I do not X, I recently started an online course which will be completed by"
+        * ...
+I recently started an online course which will be completed by the start date.
+        * ...
+I have previously learned Y, and I believe the skills would transfer easily.
+    * Giving details
         * "For example"
         * "One way in which I used this skill is"
         * "Specifically, when I was ROLE, I suggested/improved/implemented improvements"
-    * Describe your experience with occasional adjectives
-        * "I have extensive experience in"
-        * "I have a strong background in"
-        * "I have regularly been asked to"
+    * Use Adjectives, but not too much
 * Paragraph about anything not asked for, but relevant.
     * Driving license?
     * Other languages "In addition to the fluency in English requested, I also speak German at an intermediate level."
     * Awards,
     * Hobbies/SportsCircle activities not already used
     * Any unfinished courses and qualification not already mentioned ("I am currently working towards a certificate in")
+* Final Paragraph
-* Final line - enclosures and closing
+    * enclosures
         * "Please find enclosed my CV and scans of my qualifications."
         * "As requested, I have enclosed X, Y and Z"
+    * Offer more
+        * If you have any questions about my application, please do not hesitate to contact me.
+    * Closing
-    * "I look forward to hearing from you."
+        * "I look forward to hearing from you, and to possibly working together in the future."
+        * "Thank you in advance for taking the time to read my application"
 * Ending
     * If you used "To Whom", end "Yours faithfully,"
     * If you used "Dear NAME", end "Yours sincerely,"